maxvfischer/DIY-ai-art/README.md

 ![gluing_3](./tutorial_images/build_control_box/gluing_3.jpg)

-Press down the wood biscuits into the holes and apply wood glue along all the connecting parts.
+Then, press down the wood biscuits into the holes and apply wood glue along all the connecting parts.

 ![gluing_4](./tutorial_images/build_control_box/gluing_4.jpg)